rasha-zieni-it/delta-d-rise/README.md

 This work was funded by the EC ENFIELD Project.
 The ”SAFER
-AI: Secure, Accurate, Fair, Explainable and Robust AI” project has received funding from the European Union, via the oc3-2025-TES-01 issued and imple- mented by the ENFIELD project, under the grant agreement No 101120657.
+AI: Secure, Accurate, Fair, Explainable and Robust AI” project has received funding from the European Union, via the oc3-2025-TES-01 issued and implemented by the ENFIELD project, under the grant agreement No 101120657.

 ## How to run